Beldia, the Endangered Moroccan Landrace

 Introduction Of Foreign genetics

 In the 1980’s, cannabis tourists brought seeds of other varieties as they were traveling.
 Later, in the 1990’s, Moroccan growers started going to Afghanistan and Pakistan to bring back some Indica seeds that would produce more resin as well as more THC.
-Of course, many Riffian farmers do not bother removing the male plants so huge quantities of pollen fly all across the Mountains and most female plants are fully seeded comes harvest time.
+Of course, many Riffian farmers do not bother removing the male plants so huge amounts of pollen fly all across the Mountains and most female plants are fully seeded comes harvest time.

 Today, more and more cannabis farmer are importing genetics from European and American seedbanks.
 These are hybrid seeds for the most part.